top of page

 “This reinforced fabric blanket reflects 80% of radiated body heat back to you.
 Use for warmth under a tent, bivy sack or for emergencies.
 Compact size makes it ideal in a day pack for emergencies, or as part of an emergency kit in your car or home.
 Made of layered polyethylene film, aluminum and Astrolar* reinforcing fabric.”

-These claims are misleading at best.
+These claims are very misleading at best.
 The idea that you can use a space blanket underneath a tent, bivy sack, sleeping bag, or your body to insulate yourself from the ground is complete nonsense.
-Your body loses heat to colder ground by conduction, not radiation, and the blanket offers no insulation against conduction.
-Furthermore, when moisture from insensible perspiration condenses on the inner surface of the blanket, it's reflectivity is reduced to zero.
+Your body loses heat to colder ground by conduction, not radiation, and a space blanket offers no insulation against conduction.
+Furthermore, when moisture from insensible perspiration condenses on the inner surface of a space blanket, it's reflectivity is reduced to zero.

 Here's an article critical of space blankets from the journal Arctic Medical Research http://www.ncbi.nlm.nih.gov/pubmed/1463559